Engineer

 Frequently Asked Questions

 Yes indeed!
-The Utah Damage to Underground Utility Facilities Act requires anyone engaging in any activity which displaces earth, rock, or other material on or below the ground to notify Blue Stakes at least two (2) business days but not more than 14 calendar days prior to excavation.
+The Utah Damage to Underground Utility Facilities Act requires anyone engaging in any operation in which earth, rock, or other material on or below the ground is moved or displaced by tools, equipment, explosives, or demolition to notify Blue Stakes at least three (3) business days but not more than 14 calendar days prior to excavation.

 You can submit a Locate Request Ticket online 24 hours a day, 7 days a week at: https://ite.bluestakes.org/.
 There is also access to this application through our Mobile App.

-Locate requests expire 14 calendar days from the time/date they are processed and submitted.
-In order to extend the request beyond the expiration date, the excavator will need to “Update” the request at least 2 calendar days but not more than 6 calendar days prior to the expiration time/date listed on the request.
+Locate requests expire 21 calendar days from the date/time they are submitted (queued to be delivered) to the member facility operators.
+To extend the request beyond the expiration (Good Thru) date/time, the excavator will need to “Update” the request at least three (3) business days but no sooner than seven (7) calendar days prior to the expiration (Good Thru) date/time listed on the original request.
 To Update your request online go to: https://otr.bluestakes.org/.
-It is also accessible by clicking on the Update Locate Request icon from within our Mobile App.
+This is also accessible within the Update Locate Request option on our Mobile App.

 There is currently not an option for automatic Updates.

-Note: Do not Update a request if excavation work is not going to take place within 14 calendar days.
-Wait until you are ready to excavate again and submit a New request 2 calendar days prior to excavating.
-Your original Locate Request Ticket information can be used for the New request and this can be completed through the same link.
+Note: Do not Update a request if excavation work is not going to take place within the 21 calendar day life of the Locate Request or if the scope of excavation work has changed.
+Wait until you are ready to excavate and submit a New request at least three (3) business days prior to excavating again.
+Your original Locate Request Ticket information can be used for a New Locate Request if all information remains the same and can be completed through the same Online Ticket Revision link.

-Utah law requires utility owners to mark only the lines that they own and maintain.
+Utah law requires facility operators to mark only the lines that they own and maintain.
 This usually means up to the meter.
-Underground lines that extend beyond the meter or that are not connected to a meter are typically not installed or owned by a utility company and therefore may not be marked.
+Underground lines that extend beyond the meter or that are not connected to a meter are typically not installed or owned by a facility operator and therefore may not be marked.
 These include water and sewer laterals, power to a detached garage or lamppost, sprinkler/irrigation systems, lines connected to a propane tank or septic system, etc.

-The Utah Damage to Underground Utility Facilities Act requires anyone engaging in any activity which displaces earth, rock, or other material on or below the ground to notify Blue Stakes at least two (2) business days but not more than 14 calendar days prior to excavation.
+The Utah Damage to Underground Utility Facilities Act requires anyone engaged in “an operation in which earth, rock, or other material on or below the ground is moved or displaced by tools, equipment, explosives, or demolition” to notify Blue Stakes at least three (3) business days but not more than 14 calendar days prior to excavation.

 You can submit a Locate Request Ticket online 24 hours a day, 7 days a week at: https://ite.bluestakes.org/.
-This is also accessible by clicking on the New Locate Request icon from within our Mobile App.
+This is also accessible by clicking on our Mobile App.

-A map cannot be linked or submitted along with a Locate Request Ticket that will be sent to the facility operator/locator for locating and marking.
-If a map would help the Customer Service Representative (CSR) create the request, the CSR will provide an email address to send it to.
+Currently, a map cannot be linked or submitted along with a Locate Request ticket that will be sent to the member facility operator/locator for locating and marking.
+If a map would help the Locate Specialist (LS) create the request, the LS will provide an email address to send it to.

 However, the excavator will still need to provide all normal, required location and marking instructions.